SwedbankPay/developer.swedbankpay.com/payments/trustly/index.md

 ### Important steps before you launch Swedbank Pay Trustly Payments at your website

-Prior to launching Trustly Payments at your site, make sure that you have done the following:

-1. Make sure that the payment option is displayed with a Trustly logo, corresponding to the [Trustly Guidelines][trustly-guidelines].
+Prior to launching Trustly Payments at your site, make sure that the payment option is displayed with a Trustly logo, corresponding to [Trustly's guidelines][trustly-guidelines].

 {% include intent.md sale=true show_authorization=false %}